ErHimanshuRathee/JDBC-Basic/README.md

 # JDBC-Basic
-JDBC Basic Projects for data retrive from database
+JDBC Basic Projects for data retrive from database.
+And this is my first project here over the github.